Copyright © 1998-2009 by Bill Cotter

 As soon as Zorro took to the air and the ratings soared, publishers rushed to get out stories of the masked man.
-All of the books listed here were based directly on the Disney version and were licensed items.
-General reference books that include Zorro are not included.
-The Zorro comics are included on their own page, which can be reached by clicking here.
-Magazine articles can be found in the bibliography section.
+Many of the old Johnston McCulley stories were reprinted, but there were also quite a few new books based on the Disney series.
+All of the books listed here were based directly on the Disney version and were licensed items, usually featuring artwork based on Guy Williams and other cast members.

 Big Golden Book 398